secretstartups/handbook/releases/index.html.md

 #### Labels indicating inclusion in upcoming Self-managed release

-As a merge request is included in self-managed release candidates (RC), it will receive the `released::candidate` label when the release candidate it is included in is deployed to [pre.gitlab.com].
+As a merge request is included in monthly self-managed release candidates (RC), it will receive the `released::candidate` label when the release candidate it is included in is deployed to [pre.gitlab.com].
 See ["What is a release candidate and when are they created?"](#what-is-a-release-candidate-and-when-are-they-created) for more information on release candidates.
 This label indicates that the MR will most